 A successful demonstration of electric trolleys in Richmond, Virginia, in the late 1880s soon gave rise to dozens of urban streetcar systems.

-By 1918, half of US streetcar mileage was in bankruptcy.
+Here are some streetscapes of Portland in 1918 by the Ford Motor Company.
+By 1918, half of US streetcar mileage was in bankruptcy due to the increased popularity of cars.
 By the 30s and 40s, cars and buses had taken their toll and most trolley lines were converted to bus lines.
 The Urban Mass Transportation Act of 1970 stimulated a resurgence by supporting transit with matching federal funds.

 Portland became the first major city to invest in new streetcars, opening a new line on July 20, 2001.
 The initial 8 mile loop (4 miles in each direction) ran from Portland State University to Legacy Good Samaritan Hospital.
 A total of 46 stops were located about every 3-4 blocks.
 In August 2007, passenger service was extended to the South Waterfront District.